-Unlike some other pocket pry bars, the Brewzer offers just two functions, pry bar and bottle opener.
-The name itself is a tongue in cheek reference to cracking open some ice cold brews.
+Unlike some other pocket pry bars, the Brewzer offers just two functions, pry bar and a bottle opener.
+The name itself is a tongue in cheek reference to cracking open some ice-cold brews.

 The good news is it excels at those two functions.
 It has a really nicely shaped pry bar with a tapered edge.
 This allows you to find the perfect fit under just about anything.
 It easily levered up the lid of paint cans and small boxes.
 It was even narrow enough to work well at opening shipping boxes.

 It’s completely TSA compliant and is extremely affordable.
 Is it the best EDC pry bar?
 Probably not.
 It doesn’t provide the same features as some similarly priced tools and lacks extra bells and whistles.